Bug report #21063

 We have done some main changes to mdal and not backported to QGIS 3.4.
 So, for mesh layer, best using the latest version of QGIS.

-#6 Updated by robert kalasek over 1 year ago
+#6 Updated by robert kalasek almost 2 years ago

 just figured out that